mstksg/inCode/copy/entries/story-of-shapes.md

 ```

 Using `>>=` means that the shape of the final action is allowed to *depend on
 the result* of the first action!
+We are no longer in the
+Applicative/Alternative world where shape only depends on shape.

 Now we can write things like: